City Relocation Overview

 • Median home value: $158,500

-• Best fit: families, budget-conscious movers, people prioritizing weather
+• Best fit: budget-conscious movers, people prioritizing weather

 Bottom line

-Fayetteville, NC is currently rated Good with a MoveScore of 73/100.
-Its strongest areas are Cost of Living and Climate, while the biggest trade-offs are Infrastructure and Safety.
+Fayetteville, NC is currently rated Good with a MoveScore of 70/100.
+Its strongest areas are Cost of Living and Climate, while the biggest trade-offs are Safety and Infrastructure.

 Climate and comfort